By Dr. Robert Kane, Air University

 Blake died on Oct.
-17, 1979, at 82 years of age, at the Veterans Hospital in Tuskegee, Ala., among fellow veterans.
+17, 1979, at the age of 82, at the Veterans Hospital in Tuskegee, Alabama, among fellow veterans.

 On Oct.
-1, 1987, the Air Force named one of the student dormitories at the Air Force Senior NCO Academy at Gunter Annex, Ala., in her honor.
+1, 1987, the Air Force named one of the student dormitories at the Air Force Senior NCO Academy at Gunter Annex in her honor.

 "In singling out and recognizing in such a special way one of your own, you pay respect and tribute not only to Air Force Staff Sgt.
 Esther McGowin Blake, you honor all of us who knew and loved her and who were privileged to share her life," her son Thomas said at the dedication ceremony.

 "It's never easy being the first.
 The trail that Esther Blake blazed made it possible for other women to follow," said Chief Master Sgt.
 Timothy Horn, the Air University command chief.
 "Her success opened the doors to allow future women the opportunity to serve with pride.
 Our Air Force is emphatically better for her efforts."

 Today, nearly 20 percent of the active-duty members of the Air Force are women and they serve in 99 percent of the available career fields, including as security forces members and combat pilots.